Blog

 2. Canadian capital gains tax report

-The Canadian capital gains tax report, available on our Investor and Expert plans, calculates capital gains made on shares using the 'Adjusted Cost Base' sale allocation method as per CRA rules.
-It breaks down short and long term capital gains and capital losses, and allows you to customise your discount rate and sale allocation method.
-It even lets you “carry forward” losses from the previous reporting period:
+The Canadian capital gains tax report, available on our Investor and Expert plans, calculates capital gains made on shares according to CRA rules.
+It breaks down capital gains and capital losses, with a summary of your taxable and non-taxable gains, and even allows you to carry forward losses from the previous reporting period.

 Canadian capital gains tax report Sharesight